MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServerActiveDirectoryAdministrator.md

 ResourceGroup01   Server01   DBAs        40b79501-b343-44ed-9ce7-da4c8cc7353b
 ```

-This command gets information about an azure_2 AD administrator for a server named Server01 that is associated with a resource group named ResourceGroup01.
+This command gets information about an Azure AD administrator for a server named Server01 that is associated with a resource group named ResourceGroup01.

 ## PARAMETERS